alishbaaramzan/Pneumonia-Detection-/README.md

 test: 624 images
 val: 24 images

 We modified the dataset to wrap the validation set into one training set of 5232 images.
-Additionally, we divided the dataset into three classes ( the updated statset file can be foound in this repository )
+Additionally, we divided the dataset into three folder for each class.

 # Classification Task
 Our classification task involves categorizing X-ray images into three categories: